 Do you need some help along the way?

 At CPL, we provide holiday supports to you and your family under the NDIS.
 We can provide 24-hour support in your accommodation for the duration of your holiday or, if you require quick support, we can drop in to your accommodation for an hour whenever you need us.
 Plus, we have community participation services to support you getting out and about.

-Head to www.cpl.org.au/accessible-holiday-and-travel to find out the different ways we can help.
+Head to our accessible holidays and travel page to find out the different ways we can help.